[Column] Reforming migration requires tackling EU pride and prejudice

 The EU is rightly proud of its warm reception of Ukrainian refugees.
 Yet death of an unnamed baby in an over-crowded Dutch refugee centre — like the heartbreaking image in 2015 of two-year old Alan Kurdi, lying lifeless on a beach in Turkey — brings shame to all of Europe.

-Crafting a sane EU management policy requires that the EU corrects its dismal record on race and discrimination and starts living up to its own values.
+Crafting a sane EU migration management policy requires that the EU corrects its dismal record on race and discrimination and starts living up to its own values.

 It must not — it cannot — continue to be déjà vu over and over again.